 But what have we learned about successful governance from past pandemics?
 It’s a question that Dr. Abi Sriharan, director of the System Leadership and Innovation program at IHPME, looked at in a review paper published in the journal Medical Care Research and Review.
-The team, which includes Jennifer Gutberg, a PhD student in the Health Services Research program, and researchers in the U.S., U.K. and Australia, examined international studies on pandemic leadership that were published from 2003 until now.
+The team, which includes Jennifer Gutberg, a PhD student in the Health Systems Research program, and researchers in the U.S., U.K. and Australia, examined international studies on pandemic leadership that were published from 2003 until now.
 What they found is that to be effective, leaders must have the knowledge, skills and behaviours to plan and prepare for the emergency, manage relationships and respond to changing circumstances.

 “It’s not a check-box process to say a leader needs an emergency management plan and to create teams, synthesize evidence and operationalize plans.
 It’s also about how you adapt,” says Sriharan.
 Here, she talks to Alisa Kim about the core competencies public health and health system leaders need to have to weather storms like COVID and why responses to emergencies are not one-size-fits-all.

 Why did you want to study crisis leadership?